taragam21/Cloud_Chatroom/README.md

-#A chatroom on cloud written mainly with python for life messaging
+#A chatroom on cloud written mainly with python for live messaging